V1236/VforC2/README.md

 **Current version is 1.0**

 ## Thanks
 **Thanks everyone who tries my script and/or provides feedback.
 I want to continue improving and building out more modules/commands.
-It would be a dream come true for members of the community to assist in the development of new modules to call.
-Maybe one day we will have something really special here.**
+Let me know if you have any ideas or want to contribute**